cheekstain/maze/DESIGN.md

  `last_move` is a struct that holds the last move attempted by any of the avatars in the maze.
 It holds two `XYPos` variables and one `int avatarID`. `int avatarID` holds the avatarID of the last avatar that attempted to make a move. `XYPos before` holds the position of the avatar before the move is attempted, and `XYPos after` holds the position of the avatar after the move attempted.
 The two may be the same, meaning a wall was encountered.

-### Data Flow Through Modules
+### Data Flow Through All Modules

-### Pseudocode
-1. `AMStartup` parses command-line arguments, then messages the server with an `AM_INIT` message specifying `nAvatars` and `difficulty`.
+1. `startup` parses command-line arguments, then messages the server with an `AM_INIT` message specifying `nAvatars` and `difficulty`.
-2. `AMStartup` receives `AM_INIT_OK`, parses the message.
+2. `startup` receives `AM_INIT_OK`, parses the message.
-3. `AMStartup` also creates three major variables, namely:
-    1. A common `mazestruct` data structure that contains all of the information gleaned about the maze as the search has progressed.
-This `mazestruct` module contains a few accessor and modifier methods that the avatars may use in the decision-making algorithm that picks the next best move.
-    2. A common `set_t` data structure that uses the avatarIDs as its keys and `avatar_t` structs as its items.
-These `avatar_t` structs contain information specific to each avatar that is valuable when picking the next best move.
-This struct will be elaborated upon in the maze-solving portion of this pseudocode section.
-    3. A struct named `last_move` which will hold two XYPos instances and one int avatarID. `last_move` holds the last move attempted by any avatar in the maze. `XYPos before` will hold the position of the avatar before the move was made, and `XYPos after` holds the position of the avatar after the move is attempted, provided the move is successfully made. `int avatarID` will contain the avatarID of the avatar that attempted this move.
-4. `AMStartup` then creates the threads running the `avatar_thread` method with necessary parameters. the threads, `avatar_thread`, are initialized and begin running.
+4. `startup` then creates the threads running the `avatar_thread` method with necessary parameters. the threads, `avatar_thread`, are initialized and begin running.
 5. The threads then each send the `AM_AVATAR_READY` message via the mazeport.
-6. Then, the `avatar_thread` function enters into a while loop that terminates only when the game has ended, as determined by the *avatarComm* module:
+6. Then, the `avatar_thread` function enters into a while loop that terminates only when the game has ended, as determined by the `avatar_comm` module
-    1. The `turnID` is determined using the *avatarComm* module, and if the `turnID` matches my `avatarID`:
-        1. First, process the previous move:
-			1. If the `last_move` attempted is not null (i.e) this is not the first move to be attempted:
-			2. We first check the last move attempted and see if it found a wall, and update the *maze_struct* accordingly.
-			3. We check to see if the previous avatar’s move found a path; if so, then set the previous avatar’s `maze_solve` mode to **Following.**
-			4. If not, then tag the `maze_square` with the trail and increment step count.
-			5. Update logfile, UI.
-    2. Then we focus on the current turn.
-If the current turn avatar is not following another avatar:
-		1. If this is the not only avatar remaining that is not following another avatar’s path:
-    		1. Move onto another Avatar’s path if possible.
-    		2. If that has failed, eliminate all directions with known walls, and pick a random open direction to move towards, priority given to unexplored directions.
-			3. Communicate to the server the new move, and update `last_move`
-        2. Otherwise (meaning this is the only avatar remaining that is not following another avatar’s path):
-			1. Backtrack along the avatar’s own trail.
+	1. during the while loop, they communicate back and forth with the server using `avatar_comm`
-			2. Communicate to the server the new move, and update `last_move`.
+	2. each avatar also writes to the logfile and updates the GUI
-        3. Else (meaning it is following another avatar):
-			1. Check if there exists a third Avatar’s path that we can move onto.
-			2. Check if said path belongs to the leader of our leader.
-If so, move onto it and change the path that the avatar is following.
-			3. Otherwise, continue following the trail.
-			4. Communicate to the server the new move, and update `last_move`
-7. Once the game has ended, we use the avatarComm module to determine success or failure, and we use the logfile to record this.
-8. We then clean-up all data structures and exit.
+7. Game ends with error messages or `AM_MAZE_SOLVED` which is written to the logfile
+8. Program terminates

 ## Testing Plan